ThanGerlek/startup/README.md

 - *Restricts application functionality based on authentication*: Check.
 See below.

-Note 1: The easiest ways to confirm restricted functionality are that [the home page](https://startup.gerleksgarage.click/home.html) redirects back to login and [this](https://startup.gerleksgarage.click/me) getCurrentUserData API call fails when logged out.
+Note 1: The easiest ways to confirm restricted functionality are that [the home page](https://startup.gerleksgarage.click/home.html) redirects back to the login page and [this](https://startup.gerleksgarage.click/me) getCurrentUserData API call fails when logged out.

 Note 2: there's currently a bug where alerts on the register page don't show up, so it won't warn you if you try to